seborama/govcr/README.md

 In either case, this is achieved with track `Mutators`.

 A `Mutator` can be combined with one or more `On` conditions.
-All `On` conditions attached to a mutator must be true for the mutator to apply - in other word, they are logically "and-ed".
+All `On` conditions attached to a mutator must be true for the mutator to apply - in other words, they are logically "and-ed".

 To help construct more complex yet readable predicates easily, **govcr** provides these pre-defined functions for use with `On`:
 - `Any` achieves a logical "**or**" of the provided predicates.
 - `All` achieves a logical "**and**" of the provided predicates.
 - `Not` achieves a logical "**not**" of the provided predicates.

-Example:
+Examples:

 ```go
 myMutator.